ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/venturing-and-sea-scouts/wade/index.md

     * Soil and Water Conservation
     * Sustainability
     * Weather
 3. Learn how the volume of water changes as it moves from phase to phase.
-Do all of the following.
+Do all the following.
     A. Describe how you would measure the change in volume for the transition of water from liquid to ice.
     B. Discuss with your counselor the effects that floating sea ice and land-based ice have on sea levels when they melt.
     C. Discuss with your counselor the effects that floating sea ice and land-based ice have on water tables when they melt.